oracle-livelabs/analytics-ai/redbull-twitter-sentiment-analysis/6-deploy-the-demo-code-to-the-ci/deploy-the-demo-code-to-the-ci.md

     ![SCP source to Compute Instance](images/scp-source-to-compute-instance.png "SCP source to Compute Instance")

-    At this point, the `API Key` file resides on the Compute Instance under the `~/.oci` folder (`~` means the home folder for the current user (`opc`) which in our case means `/home/opc`, therefore, the full path of the `API Key` file on the Compute Instance will be: `/home/opc/.oci/[key file name].pem`).
+    At this point, the source code zip file resides on the Compute Instance under the `~` folder (`~` means the home folder for the current user (`opc`) which in our case means `/home/opc`, therefore, the full path of the source code zip file on the Compute Instance will be: `/home/opc/senti-meter-demo.zip`).
 We will use this information in the following step.

 ## Task 2: Extract the source code

 As the source code was copied in a compressed zip file, we will now extract the contents of this file into the code's final form.

-1. Using the connected terminal (if you closed the connected terminal, please refer to the [previous lab](?lab=create-a-compute-instance-and-connect#Task2:ConnecttotheComputeInstanceusingSSH).), move to the home folder and list it's content using the following two commands:
+1. Using the connected terminal (if you closed the connected terminal, please refer to the [previous lab](?lab=create-and-connect-to-an-oci-compute-instance#Task2:ConnecttotheComputeInstanceusingSSH).), move to the home folder and list it's content using the following two commands:

     ```bash
     [opc@senti-meter-server ~]$ <copy>cd ~</copy>